Skip to content

 Settings

-The settings window (⌘,) has ten tabs.
-Each tab configures a clearly defined area of the app.
-This page is the hub — five tabs (Station, CAT, Lookup & Upload, Macros, License) have their own step-by-step guides in Tutorials.
+The settings window (⌘,) has fourteen areas, sorted into four groups in a sidebar on the left: General, Radio, Data & Services and Tools.
+Each area configures a clearly defined part of the app.
+This page is the hub — several areas (Station, CAT, Rotor, Lookup & Upload, Macros, License) have their own step-by-step guides in Tutorials.

 StationYour own callsign, locator, canton, app callsign license